publiclab/publiclab-archive/wiki/how-kickstarter-backers-will-use-spectrometer.md

 ---
-title: 'How Kickstarter backers will use the spectrometer'
+title: "How Kickstarter backers will use the spectrometer"\ntagnames: 'spectrometer, fold-up-mini-spectrometer'
-tagnames: spectrometer, fold-up-mini-spectrometer
 author: Shannon
 path: /wiki/how-kickstarter-backers-will-use-spectrometer.md
 nid: 5227